lem0nSec/Alcatraz/src/README.md

 ## DISCLAIMER

-This code has been developed for educational and academic purposes only.
-The author is not responsible for any unauthorized use of this code or damage due to its usage.
-The author strongly discourages launching this program for reasons other than academic.
+**This code has been developed for educational and academic purposes only.
+The author is not responsible for any unauthorized use of this code or damage caused by its usage.
+The author strongly discourages launching this program for reasons other than academic.**